openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 #### Authorization Deails {#authorization_ldp_vc}

-The following additional claims are defined for authorization details of type `openid_credential` and this credential format.
+The following additional claims are defined for authorization details of type `openid_credential` and this Credential format.

 * `credential_definition`: REQUIRED. as defined in (#issuer_initiated_issuance_ldp_vc).

-The following is a non-normative example of an authorization details object with format `ldp_vc`.
+The following is a non-normative example of an authorization details object with Credential format `ldp_vc`.

 <{{examples/authorization_details_ldp_vc.json}}

 #### Credential Request {#credential_request_ldp_vc}

-The following additional parameters are defined for credential issuance requests and this credential format.
+The following additional parameters are defined for credential issuance requests and this Credential format.

 * `credential_definition`: REQUIRED. as defined in (#issuer_initiated_issuance_ldp_vc).

-The following is a non-normative example of a credential issuance request with format `ldp_vc`.
+The following is a non-normative example of a credential issuance request with Credential format `ldp_vc`.

 <{{examples/credential_request_ldp_vc.json}}